 Discover more about the NAEP program and learn what participation in the NAEP assessment will mean for you and your child with the brochures An Overview of NAEP (1.5 MB), What Every Parent Should Know About NAEP (800 KB), and An Introduction to NAEP (1.5 MB).

-Watch a 5-minute video describing the importance of NAEP to students who will be taking it and take a "virtual video tour" that brings the NAEP parent brochure to life!Take a sneak peak at the first-ever technology and engineering literacy (TEL) assessment!
+Watch a 5-minute video describing the importance of NAEP to students who will be taking it and take a "virtual video tour" that brings the NAEP parent brochure to life!Take a sneak peek at the first-ever technology and engineering literacy (TEL) assessment!